-CHEM 109 GENERAL, ORGANIC and BIOCHEMISTRY (C)
+CHEM 109 GENERAL, ORGANIC and BIOCHEMISTRY (C)\

 An introductory course in the principles of chemistry for nursing students.
 Fundamentals of general chemistry, organic chemistry and biochemistry.
 Appropriate laboratory exercises to illustrate these principles and to develop techniques.
-Three lectures, o,ne recitation (CHEM 120R-121R) and one three-hour laboratory (CHEM 109L).
+Three lectures and one three-hour laboratory (CHEM 109L).
 Biology, biochemistry or chemistry majors may not use this course as credit toward the major) (4 credits).